dcgadmin/extensionmigrationassistant/assessment/readme.md

 #### Minimal Database Privileges on RDS or Amazon Aurora PostgreSQL Compatible

-Minimal privileges needed to run on Databases.
+Minimal required privileges to run on PostgreSQL Databases.
 ```sql
 CREATE USER sctanalyzer WITH LOGIN PASSWORD 'YourPassword';
 GRANT CONNECT ON DATABASE <<YourDatabase>> TO sctanalyzer;